ikakusa/CryptStr/README.md

 This is a function that decrypts the strings using seed functions different each character

 <img width="369" height="727" alt="image" src="https://github.com/user-attachments/assets/aae6d772-9172-4527-959e-c9ba9c40d41c" />

+# Difference of protection between Normal and Light

+Since Light reuses the seed function for each string, its memory usage is about X% less than Normal's.

+Normal treats the seed function as a separate one for each character, so its memory usage increases.

+This is more efficient for humans.